 St. Croix damage from above

-A giant sign in the front yard of a St. Croix homeowner asks President Trump for "tremendous! huge! best ever!" relief for the U.S. Virgin Islands, as seen from a Navy helicopter passing over the U.S. Virgin Islands.
-REUTERS/Jonathan Drake

-A man stands outside a destroyed home in this aerial photo from a Marine Corps MV-22 Osprey surveying the aftermath from Hurricane Maria in St. Croix.
+A man stands outside a destroyed home in this aerial photo from a Marine Corps MV-22 Osprey surveying the aftermath from Hurricane Maria in St. Croix, U.S. Virgin Islands.
 REUTERS/Jonathan Drake

 Roof shingles, a playground and the sign of a restaurant lie scattered on hurricane-battered St. Croix.
 REUTERS/Jonathan Drake